 NETA's Personal Trainer Certification is accredited by the National Commission for Certifying Agencies (NCCA).
-NETA received NCCA accreditation of its Personal Trainer certification by submitting an application demonstrating the program's compliance with the NCCA's Standards for the Accreditation of Certification Programs.
+NETA received NCCA accreditation of its Personal Trainer certification by demonstrating the program's compliance with the NCCA's Standards for the Accreditation of Certification Programs (2021).
 NCCA is the accrediting body of the Institute for Credentialing Excellence.
 Since 1977, the NCCA has been accrediting certifying programs based on the highest quality standards in professional certification to ensure the programs adhere to modern standards of practice in the certification industry.
 The process of earning accreditation is extensive, including the input of many subject matter experts (SMEs) to conduct a practice analysis of the personal trainer's role and responsibilities and to develop the certification exam.

-NETA's The Fitness Professional's Manual, 5th edition (2018) is an excellent resource to help prepare for the exam.
+NETA's The Fitness Professional's Manual, 6th edition (2025) is an excellent resource to help prepare for the exam.
 In addition to studying the Manual, NETA also recommends completion of The Fitness Professional's Workbook for Personal Trainers, which includes a 50-question Personal Trainer Practice Exam.
 A series of six online Personal Trainer Review Modules may also be purchased to supplement your exam preparations.
 Visit our website for more information about these recommended study resources.
 NETA also offers live review workshops, both in-person and virtual, intended to serve as a final review of key topics in preparation for the certification exam.

-To successfully prepare for the exam, NETA recommends that candidates devote an appropriate amount of time (e.g., at least 30-45 days) and effort toward self-directed study prior to attending a review workshop or attempting the examination.
-Self-study time may vary depending on the individual's existing knowledge, the quality of time devoted to study, and the rate at which candidates comprehend the information.
-Sample 30- and 45-day preparation schedule are provided on page 4.
+To successfully prepare for the exam, NETA recommends that candidates devote an appropriate amount of time (e.g., at least 30-45 days) and effort toward self-directed study prior to attempting the examination.
+Self-study time may vary depending on the individual's existing knowledge, the quality of time devoted to study, and the rate at which the candidate comprehends the information.
+Sample 30- and 45-day preparation schedules are provided on page 4.
 Please Note: NETA's study materials and/or educational services are not required to be eligible to sit for the NETA Personal Trainer certification exam.
 The use of NETA study materials and/or attendance at a live NETA certification review workshop does not guarantee a candidate will pass the exam.

 In addition, candidates should also review NETA's Personal Trainer exam content outline.
 This document serves as the foundation from which the certification exam was constructed.
 This document is available in the Exam Candidate Handbook located on NETA's website, and is also provided on pages 6-13 of this study guide.
-Take some time to familiarize yourself with the exam content outline.
-Your preparation for the exam should be focused accordingly.
+Please review the exam content outline to ensure you are familiar with all the topics to be included on the certification exam.
+A single textbook or resource does not exist containing all the subject matter represented on the exam content outline.
+The knowledge necessary to pass the certification exam and become a NETA-Certified Personal Trainer is accumulated from many resources and experiences.
+A list of recommended additional resources is provided on page five of this study guide.